|

 Completed ornament, ready to go into the kiln to be annealed.

-In 2000, I attended a seminar led by master pyrex glass colorist Suellen Fowler.
+In 2000, I attended a seminar led by master borosilicate glass colorist Suellen Fowler.
 This opened up another world for me.
 Starting with this basic technical knowledge I developed a number of my own colored glass formulas, adding another degree of uniqueness to my work.
 Making colored glass is very time consuming and labor intensive.
 This knowledge has also helped me to better utilize the commercially available colored glass.

 Blown beads: 1 1/2“ diameter, 1 1/4" and 1 1/2“ diameter.

 Since my college days I had always wanted to learn to make wire beads and jewelry.
 Some thirty years later I attended a basic wire bead making class in San Diego taught by Lynne Merchant.
 This skill has enabled me to combine silver wire with my large, hollow, blown beads to create jewelry pieces.
-I continued to visit souther California on a regular basis to hike in the Anza Borrego desert.
+I continued to visit southern California on a regular basis to hike in the Anza Borrego desert.
 I carried my small tool bag and silver wire on my many solitary hikes in the desert.
 It was the perfect environment, quiet and hot, for me to create wire componenets for my jewelry pieces.

 During my visits to southern California, I was also introduced to the world of seed beads.
 But it wasn't until a visit to Mystic, Connecticut that I began to work with seed beads.
 While Marcie was teaching a class at Laura McCabe's studio, Laura gave me a five-minute lesson in capturing a cabochon in a beaded bezel.
 This provided me a technique to be able to create pendent pieces using my glass cabochons and also gave me the basics of peyote stitch.